sensu/sensu-docs/content/sensu-go/6.4/commercial.md

 sensuctl license info
 {{< /code >}}

+Users with permission to create or update licenses can also view license information in the Sensu [web UI][8] by pressing `CTRL .` to open the system information modal.

 These resources will help you get started with commercial features in Sensu Go:

 - [Set up and manage authentication providers][9]